maurobonfietti/web-page-scraper/README.md

 ## RUN TESTS:

-Run tests for the web page scraper:
+Run all tests for the web page scraper:

 ```
 $ ./testscraper.py